 András Gábor Virágh is one of the most sought after composer and organist of his generation.

-Mr. Virágh has been the titular organist of the St. Stephen’s Basilica, Budapest, and also assistant lecturer for composition, forms and analysis, and solfeggio at the Franz Liszt Academy of Music and former lecturer of the Faculty of Music of the University of Debrecen (2010-2014).
+Mr. Virágh has been the titular organist of the St. Stephen’s Basilica, Budapest, and also assistant lecturer for forms and analysis, and solfeggio at the Liszt Academy of Budapest (Hu) a board member of the Hungarian Composers’ Union and co-founder of the Studio5 Contemporary Composers’ Group.

 His biggest recent achivements are the two national organ –, three domestic and three international composition awards, including first prize of the Los Angeles international composition competition in 2006 (where there were no other prizes), the Oradea international composition competition in 2008, and the ISA (International Summer Academy, Austria) international composition competition in 2012 (where there were no other prizes).
 In 2007/08 he won the „National Scholarship”, and for 2010/11 the „Annie Fischer Performers Scholarship”.
 In 2009 he recieved the Superior Student of the Faculties of Sciences award of the University of Debrecen – which is an award won by 8 students out of 30.000.